-- Third, it is a sign that your stove is not working properly and needs immediate attention and gas appliance repair by professional gas fitters.
+- Third, it is a sign that your stove is not working properly and needs professional gas fitters’ immediate attention and gas appliance repair.

 A yellow flame may be a sign that the burner is not obtaining enough air for the complete combustion of the gas.
 And in this case, this problem includes adjusting the burner’s air shutter to admit more air.